(Part 2 of 7 decades)

 Weaselspeak phrases like "one of the few female..." should always raise a red flag.
 It doesn't mean women couldn't do a task, it's simply doublespeak glossing over how they were kept from doing it.
 When historians say "rare", it really means they are just unaware.
 Women had been playing instruments well since they were invented; the trick is being acknowledged doing it.
 In the '50s, the relentless crush to domesticate women didn't curtail Rockers like Sister Rosetta and Wanda, or Jazzers like Vi Redd and Dorothy Ashby, or all-female bands like The Rhythm Ranch Girls and Las Mary Jets (Mexico), or The Mary Kay Trio (guitarist from Hawaii), from giving it their all.
 But if you're under-recorded or un-archived, you disappear as if you were never there.

 And sometimes you can vanish in plain sight.
 Quite a few '60s male bands included female players, even as management tried to push them out or forward.
-Drummers like Jan Errico (first The Vejtables and then The Mojo Men) and Karen Carpenter (The Carpenters) were made the frontperson instead, visable now more for their allure instead of for their skills.
+Honey Lantree was treated like a novelty as the drummer for The Honeycombs, but other drummers like Jan Errico (first The Vejtables and then The Mojo Men) and Karen Carpenter (The Carpenters) were brought forward as the frontperson instead, made visable now more for their allure instead of for their skills.

-Fortunately, some artists rebelled the other way.
+Fortunately, some artists rebelled the other way with deliberate parity.
 Bo Diddley dueled happily with two female guitarists, first Lady Bo and then The Duchess.
 The equitable Sly And The Family Stone proudly flaunted their sisters in lyrics and onstage, with Rose Stone on keys and Cynthia Robinson on trumpet.
 And some won by quality and quantity: session ace Carol Kaye played bass on more timeless hit classics and TV themes than anyone can ever count.

 But women held their own upfront as well with female-fronted outfits like Raylene And The Blue Angels, Denise And Co., The Clefs Of Lavender Hill, Monique And The Lions (Germany), Linda Van Dyck backed by Boo And The Boo Boos (Netherlands), and Nico with The Velvet Underground (with drummer Maureen Tucker).